-The challenge is on!
-The great thing about birding is that you can do it anywhere and at any time, day or night – whether you’re in camp or out on the plains.
+The Botswana Birding Challenge is on!
+The great thing about birding is that you can do it anywhere and at any time, day or night – whether you’re in camp or out on the African plains.
 You can bird while you’re moving around or sitting quietly on your deck.
 It can be a daunting challenge to pursue, with around 600 species found in Botswana, but birding keeps the mind active, your eyes searching for detail and your sense of wonder and adventure on high alert.
-Birding is the ultimate treasure hunt and once you start discovering those beautiful jewels, it can change the way that you see the world.
+Birding is the ultimate treasure hunt, and once you start discovering those beautiful jewels, it can change the way that you see the world.

 Great Plains Conservation Botswana has been proud to include anyone who manages to see 111 bird species during their visit into the exclusive 111 Club, commemorated with a fine cap – but it is the achievement that you’ll carry with you.